 New Year's Eve Brisbane restaurants with packages and views

-- Aria: Go all out this New Year's Eve (because she's worth it) at Matt Moran's star restaurant.
-On the menu tonight is a three-course wonder that must be paired with the venue's extensive wine list.
-Prices from $145pp.
+- Aria: On the menu at Matt Moran's restaurant was a three-course wonder that was best paired with the venue's extensive wine list.
+Prices started from $145pp.
 Multiple seatings available.

-- Jade Buddha: Crack open the bubbly anyway you like at the waterfront Thai restaurant Jade Buddha.
-With three tiers of celebratory packages from a standard sliders, skewers and champagne option to a VIP package with spirits and a evening feast, it's got all the options.
-From $69pp.
+- Jade Buddha: With three tiers of celebratory packages from a standard sliders, skewers and champagne option to a VIP package with spirits and a evening feast, Jade Buddha had all the options.
+Prices started from $69pp.

-- Riverside Bar and Kitchen: Tropicana is the theme of your NYE celebration at Riverside Bar and Kitchen.
-This cheap-as-chips will feature live music, a pop-up bar cocktails and that all-important fireworks vantage point.
-Food isn't included in the $30 cover charge but that just means you can have a cheap pre-dinner/drink elsewhere if that's your game.
+- Riverside Bar and Kitchen: Tropicana was the theme of the NYE celebration at Riverside Bar and Kitchen.
+The cheap-as-chips party featured live music, a pop-up bar cocktails and that all-important fireworks vantage point.
+Food wasn't included in the $30 cover charge.

 What's on?
 The New Year's Eve Brisbane events you'll want in on

-The party doesn't stop at these venues.
-They feature everything from burlesque to opera and will be buzzing come the stroke of midnight.
+The party didn't stop at these venues.
+Everything from burlesque to opera was buzzing at the stroke of midnight.

-- Come What May @ GPO Hotel: Play it risque this year at GPO Hotel's Moulin Rouge inspired event.
-Featuring burlesque shows and Victorian era entertainment and private booths, the party runs into the early hours of the morning.
+- Come What May @ GPO Hotel: Featuring burlesque shows and Victorian era entertainment and private booths, the party ran into the early hours of the morning.
 Just like you'd expect at the real Moulin Rouge.
-Prices from $79pp.
+Prices started from $79pp.

-- QLD Pops: New Year's Eve Gala with Mirusia: Stay classy, Brisbane and book your ticket to see the illustrious Mirusia sing alongside baritone Jason-Barry Smith in the QPAC Concert Hall.
-Timed to end just before the 9pm and midnight fireworks so you won't miss a thing.
-Prices from $98pp.
+- QLD Pops: New Year's Eve Gala with Mirusia: If you booked a ticket to see the illustrious Mirusia sing alongside baritone Jason-Barry Smith in the QPAC Concert Hall, the show was perfectly timed to end just before the 9pm and midnight fireworks so you didn't miss a thing.
+Prices started from from $98pp.